-Chewy founder Ryan Cohen on its fast-approaching IPO: “It’s like seeing my baby graduate” – TechCrunch
+Chewy founder Ryan Cohen on its fast-approaching IPO: ‘It’s like seeing my baby graduate’ – TechCrunch

 RC: A lot of it was intuitive.
 I believe in the Warren Buffett model of treating people with respect and being honest and transparent with them.
 A lot of these people would come from Amazon and Wayfair.
 I went home at night and reached out to them after finding them on LinkedIn.
 We’d jump on a call and we’d talk about this vision to build the largest pet retailer in the world, while focusing on delighting customers and being category experts.
 And all of my management team, they came from amazing companies and stable jobs, and they pulled their kids out of school to come to south Florida because they believed in me.

-I was really grateful they took that leap of faith, but it was also a huge responsibility, so I was going to fight even harder; I wasn’t going to let them down.
+I was grateful they took that leap of faith, but it was also a huge responsibility, so I was going to fight even harder; I wasn’t going to let them down.

 TC: You say VCs weren’t interested.
 What happened exactly?

 RC: Almost from the beginning we reached out to investors, but I knew nothing about raising capital.
 I have no network.
 I come from a middle-class family.
 I don’t have a rich uncle.
 We just started cold-calling VCs and I learned the hard way that’s not how it works.
-[Laughs.].
 I got turned down basically every single time, until Larry [Cheng of Volition Capital] invested, and it was not a competitive process.

 TC: What convinced Larry to write you that first check?

 RC: We’d reached out to Volition six to nine months earlier and spoke to an associate who took down our information, and they followed up with us in late 2012.
 We’d given them our projections and we were crushing our numbers.
-Larry was doing to Disneyland anyway with his family, so he decided to make a pit stop to meet with us.
+Larry was going to Disneyland anyway with his family, so he decided to make a pit stop to meet with us.
 I remember he was like, ‘Who is going to take this company to $100 million in sales?’ and I was like, ‘Me!
 Who do you think?’

 I looked very young at the time so I think I was easy to underestimate.
 I’ve been slightly aged now from Chewy.
 But he gave us that needed credibility.
 Then Greenspring Associates — they’re investors in Volition — came in to lead our Series B.

-TC: Did you want to take the company public or were you hugely relieved when PetSmart came knocking?
+TC: Did you want to take the company public, or were you hugely relieved when PetSmart came knocking?

 RC: We were building a big company that inevitably was going to go public.
-Especially in those later years, we’d become ‘public company ready.’
+Especially in those later years, we’d become ‘public-company ready.’
 We built up our finance and accounting team; we had audited financials.
 We’d raised a lot of capital — $350 million — but we had a lot of discipline.
 We also had a lot of revenue.
 We went from $200 million in sales in 2014 to $3.5 billion in sales by 2018.
 We burned through $130 million, but that cash burn was going to new customer acquisition and future fulfillment centers.

 TC: So when you got that call from PetSmart . . .